Apple closes in on $3 trillion market value | Business

 Apple closes in on $3 trillion market value

-Microsoft, which has a market value of roughly $2.6 trillion, was the world's most valuable company as recently as late October, when Apple reported that supply chain constraints could weigh on the company's growth for the remainder of the year.
-Large technology stocks have rallied this year as investors tapped increasing demand for cloud-based products as companies shifted to a hybrid work model and consumers upgraded their devices.
+"It seems like the stock has priced in every possible good outcome."
+Among new revenue lines that investors expect are a possible Apple Car, alongside growth in service categories such as apps and TV that still remain well below the 65% of the company's revenues generated by sales of iPhones, said Daniel Morgan, senior portfolio manager at Synovus Trust Company.
+Eclipsing the $3 trillion milestone would add another feather in the cap for Chief Executive Tim Cook, who took over after Steve Jobs resigned in 2011, and oversaw the company's expansion into new products and markets.

 Apple Inc's market value hovered just shy of the $3 trillion mark on Monday, following a stunning run over the past decade that has turned it into the world's most valuable company.
-The stock needs to reach $182.86 to record $3 trillion in market value, but was down about 1% in afternoon trading after hitting a record high earlier in the day.
+The stock needs to gain 4% from its closing price of $175.74 a share on Monday to reach $182.86 and a record $3 trillion in market value after ending the day down slightly more than 2%.
 It rose about 11% last week, extending its more than 30% gain for the year as investors remain confident that flush consumers will continue to pay top dollar for iPhones, MacBooks and services such as Apple TV and Apple Music.

-The iPhone maker's march from $2 trillion to near $3 trillion in market value took just 16 months, as it led a group of megacap tech companies such as Google-parent Alphabet and Amazon.com Inc that benefited from people and businesses relying heavily on technology during the pandemic.
-In comparison, Apple's move to $2 trillion from $1 trillion took two years.
+The iPhone maker's march from $2 trillion to near $3 trillion in market value took just 16 months, as it led a group of megacap tech companies such as Google-parent Alphabet Inc and Amazon.com Inc that benefited from people and businesses relying heavily on technology during the pandemic.
+In comparison, Apple's move to $2 trillion from $1 trillion took two years, though its stock rise was more rapid over that period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)